Festival Terms & Conditions

 We ask you to treat everyone with courtesy, patience and respect under all circumstances.
 It isn’t only on the London Underground that staff are disrespected and insulted: yes it even happens at Buddhafield!
 Most of our crew are volunteers: they don’t deserve to be shouted or sworn at for any reason, but especially just because they’re asking you to do something you feel is inconvenient..

-- Please, no chinese lanterns.
+- No chinese lanterns.
 As well as a fire hazard when lit (e.g. if they’re blown astray onto nylon tents), when they expire, the remains are known to fall onto grass made into winter fodder for livestock; cutting and collecting this grass can result in inadvertently chopping the frame into needle sized pieces that in turn can be ingested by animals.

 - The site is vegetarian.
 (Much of our food is vegan.)
 We ask you not to bring meat onto the site and if you have to, please do not give it to others for hygiene reasons (and certainly don’t try to sell it).